More about: 11 Reina Sofia Museum Best Artworks

-A visit to the Reina Sofia museum is a must if you visit Madrid.
-It is located in the building of the former general hospital of Madrid next to the Atocha station and is part of the art triangle of Madrid along with the Prado and the Thyssen-Bornemisza museums.
+A visit to the Reina Sofía Museum is a must if you are visiting Madrid.
+It is located in the building of the former General Hospital of Madrid, next to Atocha Station, and forms part of Madrid's art triangle alongside the Prado and Thyssen-Bornemisza museums.

 1. Guernica, by Picasso

-This impressive painting of more than 7 meters wide and 3 meters high represents the suffering caused by the German bombing of the Basque town that gives its name to the painting with the unmistakable style of the author born in Malaga.
+Pablo Picasso's painting Guernica is the museum's magnum opus, attracting the most visitors and earning the most admiration.
+This impressive painting, measuring over 7 meters wide and 3 meters high, depicts the suffering caused by the German bombing of the Basque town that gives the painting its name, in the unmistakable style of the Malaga-born artist.

-Picasso painted it in 1937 to be part of the Spanish pavilion at the international fair in Paris.
-Although the state bought it that same year, the author decided to donate it to the Moma in New York to protect it from the Second World War that was raging in Europe at the time.
+Picasso painted it in 1937 to form part of the Spanish pavilion at the international fair in Paris.
+Although the Spanish state acquired it that same year, Picasso deposited the work at the MoMA in New York to safeguard it during World War II and while Spain was living under dictatorship.

 - Author: Pablo Ruiz Picasso.